Fall (Once Upon a Time): In Storybrooke

 Gold orders Hook (Colin O'Donoghue) to stop the fairies and take their magic with the Sorcerer's Hat, so he can gain the power to free himself from the Dagger.
 Hook reluctantly does so, and captures all of the fairies.
 Gold then takes Belle to his shop and locks her in for her own protection.

 Emma has decided to help Elsa search for Anna.
 The necklace leads them to the beach, but Anna is not there.
 Emma explains that magic is not always accurate, and that she needs to accept that Anna may no longer even be alive.
 Elsa weeps and wishes that she could know what happened to Anna and that she could see her again.
 Suddenly the necklace begins to glow.
 The necklace is revealed to be the Wishing Star.
-A water-filled trunk appears in the water and Anna and Kristoff emerge as Gerda's message in the bottle for her daughters appears ashore on the beach, but goes unnoticed.
+A water-filled trunk appears in the water and Anna and Kristoff emerge and Elsa and Anna reunite and embrace, and Gerda's message in the bottle for her daughters appears ashore on the beach, but goes unnoticed.

 After a brief reunion, they run to Granny's to take Anna's hair to finish the counter spell, but find no one there, since Hook has captured the fairies.
 The four head to the sheriff's office, where they find Mary Margaret (Ginnifer Goodwin), David (Josh Dallas), and Neal.
 Mary Margaret hands Emma the keys to the jail, and says to lock her and David in separate cells, as they don't want to hurt themselves or anyone else when Ingrid's curse takes effect.
 Emma reluctantly does so, and takes her baby brother to protect him.
 Hook comes in, stating that he had to see Emma one last time and the two tearfully kiss goodbye, before Hook leaves to chain himself to a dock at the marina.

 In the mayor's office, Regina (Lana Parrilla) tells Henry to stay in her office and to not let anyone in or out.
 She seals the door to her office and runs into Robin (Sean Maguire), who pleads he is not afraid of her and wants to stay by her side.
 She replies that no one will be safe when this spell hits, then runs to her vault and seals herself in.

 The spell falls upon the town, an indigo thunderstorm covers the town, and mirror shards begin to rain down from the sky as Hook looks on from the docks.
 Mary Margaret's and David's eyes frost over and "crack," and they let go of each other's hands and begin looking menacingly at each other.